 If you ever had a depressive episode in your life, you probably know that you are at a higher risk of recurring episodes.
 And because depression can be debilitating, it is important to start treatment as soon as you notice the start of symptoms.
-One way you can stop* depression before it takes over your life is with the help of natural treatments.
+One way you can stop depression before it takes over your life is with the help of natural treatments.

 What is Depression and how is it Treated?

 These symptoms are often a result if chemical imbalances occurring during a depressive episode.
 Depression can be a result of many things but is most often triggered by stress.
 Whether or not a person will develop depression as a result of stressful events such as divorce, loss of a job or death of a family member depends on many factors from genetics to social support.

 Food for Depression

-Exercising is known to increase* overall feelings of well-being and bring a sense of purpose in life.
-Exercising also stimulates the release of the feel-good hormone endorphin and a reduction* of the stress hormone cortisol.
-Exercise may also promote the growth of the hippocampus which is reduced* in the depressed.
-In those who are depressed, slowly introducing exercising may help them find relief* from their symptoms which may be hard at first due to lower energy levels and lack of motivation that happens in depression.
+Exercising is known to increase overall feelings of well-being and bring a sense of purpose in life.
+Exercising also stimulates the release of the feel-good hormone endorphin and a reduction of the stress hormone cortisol.
+Exercise may also promote the growth of the hippocampus which is reduced in the depressed.
+In those who are depressed, slowly introducing exercising may help them find relief from their symptoms which may be hard at first due to lower energy levels and lack of motivation that happens in depression.

-Practicing mindfulness techniques are also known to bring visible changes to brain functioning and structure and to help depression sufferers gain control* over their thought processes.
+Practicing mindfulness techniques are also known to bring visible changes to brain functioning and structure and to help depression sufferers gain control over their thought processes.
 This is because meditation trains the mind to focus on the present moment rather than to ruminate over past experiences or obsess over future outcomes which is a major feature of depressive thinking.

 Because antidepressants may not be the best long-term treatment for depression, more and more people are turning to natural treatments for the prevention of depression.
 Depression is a complex mood disorder affecting a person’s emotional, mental, and physical well-being.
 One way you can prevent future episodes is with dietary and lifestyle changes.
 Increasing the intake of key nutrients, maintaining adequate levels of physical activity, and practicing self-help techniques may prove to be a safe and effective way to avoid depression in the long run.